matejker/mike-approves/README.md

 # Mike approves
-> Whenever Mike approves your PR it a special moment
+> Whenever Mike approves your PR it is a special moment

 ![](mike-approves.gif)